-> Remember the Huntington Family were “train” people, & the train is always on time.
-Their friend, Sir Joseph Duveen (art-antique dealer) would teased Mr. Huntington about his strict rules of being on time for dinner; Mr. Huntington would explain how they had been around trains his entire life & that the train doesn’t wait for anyone.
+Remember the Huntington Family were “railroad” people, & the train is always on time.
+The Huntington’s friend, Sir Joseph Duveen (art-antique dealer) would teased Mr. Huntington about his strict rules of being on time for dinner; Mr. Huntington would explain how they had been around trains his entire life & that the train doesn’t wait for anyone.
 Mr. Huntington would explain he always liked to be on time for meals.
-That the cook is trying hard to get food hot on the table & it is what you should do, a respectful thing is to be on time.
+That his cook is trying hard to get food hot on the table & ready for guests.
+It is what you should do, a respectful thing is to be on time.

 The Huntingtons were also churchgoing people & attended the Pasadena Presbyterian Church.
 On Sunday mornings, their day would start by attending church.
-The Huntington chauffeurs, (Mr. Williams or Mr. McGruder) – would drive them back to the Ranch in their two limousines or other automobiles.
-The Huntingtons had two limousines each held 5-7 people, for houseguests & family.
+The Huntington chauffeurs, (Mr. Williams or Mr. McGruder) would drive them back to the Ranch in their two limousines or other automobiles.
+The Huntingtons had two limousines each held 5-7 people, for houseguests & family if needed.

-Mrs. Arabella Huntington was even praised in the Newspaper for starting the fad of “Spanish dinners”; Los Angeles Herald Newspaper San Francisco Call newspaper even wrote about it on Nov.
-21, 1899. in her Nob Hill mansion, she decorated with a Spanish theme & served Oyster Cocktail for a 1st course with crackers covered in red pepper & cheese, 2nd course was Pork Tamales in red spicy sauce in a corn pocket, with stuffed olives & pimentos & stuffed pepper with cheese, Mexican chocolate with cinnamon & whipped cream, & Mexican creamy “Dulce” Dessert with nectarines.
+Mrs. Arabella Huntington was even praised in the local Newspaper for starting the fad of “Spanish dinners”; Los Angeles Herald Newspaper San Francisco Call newspaper even wrote about it on Nov.
+21, 1899.
+In her Huntington Nob Hill mansion, she decorated for a party with a Spanish theme & served Oyster Cocktail for a 1st course with crackers covered in red pepper & cheese, 2nd course was Pork Tamales in red spicy sauce in a corn pocket, with stuffed olives & pimentos & stuffed pepper with cheese, Mexican chocolate with cinnamon & whipped cream, & Mexican creamy “Dulce” Dessert with nectarines.

-The Huntington garden feasts could have been different seasonal themes depending on the season.
+The Huntington garden feasts could have been different themes depending on the season (Autumn or Springtime).
 The party theme would have been determined by Belle.
 The Huntington’s Head butler Alfonso Gomez, & also Mr. Huntington personal valet, would describe “Belle” as “the boss of the house”.
 Libations or festive punch & abundant amount of tea food & or BBQ they served on the Ranch would have been delicious, festive, & very satisfying to their guests.

 In the Huntington Mansion household papers, there was evidence of themed parties also hosted by the Huntingtons.
 A large collection of candle shade covers, with different themes & colors were discovered.
 Mrs. Huntington had large silver candelabras for the dining room table with “ten lights’ ‘ (ten candles) on each one.
 The candle shades had different themes like parrots (birds were a favorite), pink & white roses (Arabella’s favorite color scheme), & color combination of red/white (St. Valentine’s Day), green/yellow, & Black for formal & various other ones.
 Also, stored in closets were themed vases & plates: Chinese lanterns & Chinese Mason Medallion plates, French Sevres vases & French plates, English dogs & English birds, even Italian Capodimonte (Della Robbia like) porcelain plates also found in the inventory.